 What A Mid-Winter Warm Up Means For Pest Control?

-As temperatures warm up for a bit here this winter, a few interesting things happen with pests, and there are some things you should be aware of when it comes to winter pest control.
+As temperatures warm up for a bit here this winter, a few interesting things happen with pests.
+There are some things you should be aware of when it comes to winter pest control.

 Make sure there aren’t hidden pests around your yard and home

 Voles for example, are one pest that stays active during the winter months.
 They usually hide out under snow piles and mounds and other areas around you yard.
 As the snow melts off a bit with a few warmer weeks here and there this winter, one thing you should do is check over your yard for voles and other pests that may have been hiding under the snow.

 Voles have been known to hide out under snow piles, around gardens, tree bases, near rock walls, around bushes, etc. These pests don’t stop eating and causing damage just because it’s winter so when some of the snow melts be sure to flush them out so you don’t have issues come spring time.